CartoDB/cartoframes/docs/developer-center/guides/00-Introduction.md

 ## Introduction

-These guides gets you set up with cartoframes by installing cartoframes, working in a Jupyter notebook, reading data from CARTO into your Python session, writing data to your CARTO account, and visualizing the data.
-They cover also how to use Helper Methods to create default meaningful visualizations and how to publish and share them.
+Use these guides to learn about integrating CARTOframes into your data science workflows.
+Working inside of a Jupyter notebook, the guides walk through initial set-up and installation, reading data from CARTO into your Python session, writing data to your CARTO account, and the basics of visualizing your data on a map.
+We also cover how to use a series of Helper Methods to create meaningful visualizations that can be published and shared.

-All the guides are based in our set of [Notebook Examples](#TODO), which can be also used as an starting point to learn CARTOframes if you're already familiar with the environment.
+All the guides are based on our set of [Notebook Examples](#TODO), which can be also used as a starting point to learn CARTOframes if you are already familiar with the environment.

 ### Content